-The constitution and law provide for the right to a fair trial, and an independent judiciary generally enforced this right.
+The constitution and law provide for the right to a fair public trial, and an independent judiciary generally enforced this right.
 Defendants enjoy a presumption of innocence and receive prompt, detailed notification of the charges against them.
-The government provides an interpreter, if needed.
-Trials are fair, public, and usually held before a judge or tribunal of judges, depending on the penal offense or in cases of civil law depending on the amount asked for in damages.
+The government provides an interpreter, if needed, from the moment charged through all appeals.
+Trials are fair and public and for the most part without delay.
 Defendants have the right to be present and consult in a timely manner with an attorney of their choice.
 If a defendant cannot afford an attorney, the government must appoint a public attorney.
 Defendants and their attorneys have adequate time and facilities to prepare a defense.
+Defendants and attorneys have access to government-held evidence in their cases.
 Defendants can confront or question witnesses against them and present witnesses and evidence on their behalf.
 Defendants cannot be compelled to testify or confess guilt, and they have the right to appeal.
+The law extends the above rights to all defendants.